jopemachine/alfred-evernote-workflow/README.md

 To change the search option, see the topic *Options.*

+### enn { Argument }

+Argument: {`content to search`}

+Search the Evernote's notes in your Trash bin.

+Note that the enter action for this command is to open the cache of the note in the Chrome browser.

+(Not your Evernote client)

 * #### *Shift key* + <kbd>Enter</kbd>

 You can invoke the Quicklook by pressing the shift key for the `ens` search results.